1 Information the record contains

 4 Public access to the HER

 A summary of the HER (excluding the Chichester District) can be accessed on the Heritage Gateway.
 This information will only be updated periodically and if you are carrying out planning, management or research you must contact us for the latest information, events records and accurate locations.

-The HER can also be consulted by phone or email between 9.00am - 4.30pm on Mondays, Tuesdays, Thursdays and Fridays.
-To arrange an appointment you can contact us using the HER enquiry form or use the contact details below.
+The HER can also be consulted by phone or email 9.00am-4.30pm on Mondays, Tuesdays, Thursdays and Fridays.
+To arrange an appointment contact us using the HER enquiry form or use the contact details below.